Parallelization of Adaptive Quantum Channel Discrimination in the Non-Asymptotic Regime: Parallelizing an n -Shot Adaptive Protocol

 \end{corollary}

-\begin{remark} If we take the limit $m \to \infty$ in \eqref{eq:cor_seq_par}, then $n \to \infty$, and finally $\alpha_S \to 0$ and $\alpha_P \to 0$ (note that of course the state $\nu$ will change with $n, m$, $\alpha_S$ and $\alpha_P$), we find that asymptotically the parallel strategy has better or at least equal type~II error decay than the sequential one, and hence our result also implies the known result that, asymptotically (and with $\alpha \to 0$), sequential strategies offer no advantage over parallel ones. \end{remark}
+\begin{remark} If we take the limit $m \to \infty$ in \eqref{eq:cor_seq_par}, then $n \to \infty$, and finally $\alpha_a \to 0$ and $\alpha_p \to 0$, we find that asymptotically there exist parallel strategies with better or at least equal type~II error decay than an adaptive one, and hence our result also implies the known result \cite{fang_chain_2020} that, asymptotically (and with $\alpha \to 0$), adaptive strategies offer no advantage over parallel ones. \end{remark}